kban3108-max/CPU-Simulator/README.md

 Warning:
 currently the source code is optimized for the android fileystsem soon I'll add more versions but for now you can rewrite the file io segments for other operating systems

+Warning 2:
+file io on android is having issues currently with accessing storage, will be fixed soon!